 House of Commons, Justice Committee – Prison Safety, 6th report of session 2015/16

 This report examined the Government’s response to the deterioration in prison safety in England and Wales which began in 2012.
 Evidence was taken from the Prisons Minister and the Chief Executive of the National Offender Management Service on prison safety in December 2015, and statistics published in January and April 2016 showed higher rates of self-harm and assaults than in the previous 12 months, and significant growth in the number of incidents compared to the previous quarter.
-The committee wished to reflect on the progress made by the Ministry of Justice and NOMS in their efforts to stabilise the rise in assaults against prisoners and staff, incidents of self-harm and self-inflicted deaths, and obtained the views of several key stakeholders in writing.
+The committee wished to reflect on the progress made by the Ministry of Justice and HMPPS in their efforts to stabilise the rise in assaults against prisoners and staff, incidents of self-harm and self-inflicted deaths, and obtained the views of several key stakeholders in writing.

 The full report can be found here: